Hiccups tend to occur more frequently in children under the age of 12 months.

 This makes it a big concern for parents; If you are always worried and frustrated when your baby begins to hiccup and are at a loss for what to do, this is for you.

 In this blog post, we reveal the exact causes of hiccups and how to get rid of them.
 We also answer your number one (1) question: Are baby hiccups dangerous?

 5 Things You Can Do to Get Rid of Baby Hiccups

-These 5 simple ways to get rid of your baby’s hiccups are very useful and have helped thousands of mothers with a newborn with hiccups, and manage their anxiety when dealing with a hiccup situation.
+These 5 simple ways to get rid of your baby’s hiccups are beneficial and have helped thousands of mothers with a newborn with hiccups and manage their anxiety when dealing with a hiccup situation.

 If your baby starts to hiccup between meals, take a break from feeding, put them in an upright position, and burp them.
 Overfeeding or feeding your baby too quickly can cause them to gulp in a lot of air along with the formula or breastmilk.
 Burping helps to disperse excess gas in the stomach that might be the cause of the hiccups.

 The American Academy of Pediatrics suggests that you burp your baby as often as you take breaks during feeding and immediately after feeding.
 While burping your baby, be careful not to apply much pressure or slap his back as it might cause him to vomit, and you don’t want that.

 When your baby gets a bout of hiccups, let them suck on a soother (also known as a binky or pacifier).
 This will help the diaphragm relax and ultimately stop the hiccups.
 Ultimately, bringing an end to your baby’s hiccups is easier if you can somehow get them to relax their diaphragm!

 Babies love soothers—they are completely safe to use whether they are made from rubber, plastic, or silicone.